Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 Activities, like playing golf or swimming

-“When I take breaks from the Optune, I go to my dance group.
+“When I take breaks from the Optune Gio, I go to my dance group.
 I dance once a week.
 It’s a little too aerobic to be carrying these extra pounds on my back, so I make sure that I have an array change day on the day that I have my dance group.”
-Lynn, Optune user and Patient Ambassador

-Taking a Break From Optune
+Taking a Break From Optune Gio

-Learn about nCompass
+Learn about MyNovocure

 Get support

-Optune Buddy Program
+Optune Gio Buddy Program

 Schedule a chat